sarnenduhexa/f1-infra/README.md

 ### Data Persistence

 - PostgreSQL data is persisted using a named volume `f1_postgres_data`
+- Redis data is persisted using a named volume `f1_redis_data`
-- Volume is mounted at `/var/lib/postgresql/data` in the PostgreSQL container
+- Volumes are mounted at their respective data directories in the containers

 ### Security Features